universum-studios/android_ui/README.md

 ## Under Development ##

-**Note, that this project is under outgoing development and its implementation may change over time and thus it is NOT RECOMMENDED to USE IT IN a PRODUCTION environment.**
+**Note that this project is under outgoing development and its implementation may change over time and thus it is NOT RECOMMENDED to USE IT IN a PRODUCTION environment.**

 ## Download ##